hackle/blog-rust/raw/dependent-types-typescript-seriously.md

 ## Peano number

-While we can also define Peano numbers as tuples, below is the more traditional object form.
+While we can also define Peano numbers as tuples (which can be more convenient for other purposes. [this later post](/conways-game-of-life-in-TYPEscript) shows how it is done), below is the more traditional object form.

 ```TypeScript
 type Nat = 0 | { suc: Nat };